kshtiijbajpai99/digital-business-hub-concept/concept_Note.md

-# SheLaunch: Digital Business Hub for Women Entrepreneurs
+# EmpowerWeb: Digital Business Hub for Women Entrepreneurs

 ## Problem Statement
 Many women entrepreneurs face challenges when trying to establish an online presence.
 Building a website often requires technical skills or hiring expensive developers, which can be difficult for small-scale or new business owners.
 This limits their visibility, customer reach, and growth opportunities.
 Additionally, managing products, content, and analytics can be overwhelming for someone without prior experience.